 Watch one customers’ experience with a gas line repair:

-HomeServe has a network of 1,400 local contractors throughout the U.S., each thoroughly vetted for the safety and peace of mind of your customers.
+HomeServe has a network of 1,400 local contractors throughout the U.S., each thoroughly vetted for the safety and peace of mind of your residents.
 They are required to be licensed and insured, maintain an A rating with the Better Business Bureau, and achieve high customer satisfaction scores in post-service surveys.
 HomeServe’s award-winning 500-seat contact center handles claims with multi-lingual, live operators 24/7/365.
-To learn more about how you can offer your customer value-added home repair plans and add to your marketing tools through an affinity partnership with HomeServe, please contact us.